info3370/sp23/assignments/pset4.md

 **Due: 5pm on 21 Apr 2023.
 Submit on
 [Canvas](https://canvas.cornell.edu/courses/51595).**

+> After grades are released: If you think you have been graded in error, we will only consider regrade requests submitted [here](https://docs.google.com/forms/d/e/1FAIpQLSecmTna0y7OoELhz14pulJpVelAacCIJ4KE-Dx6O3xCirUwaA/viewform).
+All requests must be submitted within 72 hours of grade release.

 Welcome to the fourth problem set!
 This problem set is about causal inference methods to study an intervention (a college degree) that might help to equalize economic opportunity.